-Source: Ravens to sign S Thomas, RB Ingram
+Ravens to sign S Earl Thomas, RB Mark Ingram

+The Baltimore Ravens announced that they've agreed to terms with former Seattle Seahawks safety Earl Thomas and former New Orleans Saints running back Mark Ingram.

-Former Seattle Seahawks safety Earl Thomas intends to sign a four-year, $55 million contract with the Baltimore Ravens, a league source told ESPN's Adam Schefter.
+Thomas intends to sign a four-year, $55 million contract with the Ravens, a league source told ESPN's Adam Schefter.
 The source said the deal includes $32 million fully guaranteed at signing, with $22 million coming in the first nine months.

-Former Saints running back Mark Ingram also intends to sign a three-year, $15 million deal with the Ravens, a source told Schefter and ESPN's Dianna Russini.
+Ingram plans to sign a three-year, $15 million deal with the Ravens, a source told Schefter and ESPN's Dianna Russini.
+Ingram was likely to leave New Orleans following reports on Tuesday that former Minnesota Vikings running back Latavius Murray expects to sign with the Saints.

+Sources told ESPN's Mike Triplett that Ingram wanted more from the Saints than the three-year, $15 million deal he has agreed to with the Ravens and did not give New Orleans a counteroffer in that range.
+The Saints felt they had to move on to their four-year, $14.4 million contract agreement with Murray so they didn't risk losing out on him, too.
+A source said the Saints' best offer to Ingram was for four years and $17 million, with only $5 million guaranteed.

 Thomas appeared to reference his deal with a tweet Wednesday that included the money-bag emoji.
 He also tweeted a goodbye to Seattle.